Hans Beimler (politician): Spanish Civil War

 After short periods in France and Switzerland, working for the International Red Aid (Rote Hilfe) organisation, Beimler arrived in Barcelona in August 1936 at the head of the first brigade of German anti-fascist volunteers, fighting alongside the Republican troops under the name "Thälmann's Centurians".
 He was subsequently appointed as commissar of all International Brigades supporting the Spanish Republic during the Spanish Civil War.
-In November 1936, while helping to defend Madrid from the Nationalists, he was shot and fatally wounded during the Battle of Madrid.
-Rumours subsequently spread that he was shot from behind by an agent of the NKVD, the secret service of the USSR.
+In November 1936, while helping to defend Madrid from the Nationalists, he was shot and killed.
+Unverified rumours, which some sources claim were initiated by Nazi authorities, subsequently spread that he was shot from behind by an agent of the NKVD, the secret service of the USSR.

 Over 2 million people paid their respects as his body was transported from Madrid to Montjuïc Cemetery, Barcelona, where he was buried.He was celebrated in a song of Ernst Busch (after a melody by Friedrich Silcher), which was then recorded by the radio station in Barcelona.
 The XI International Brigade was named in his honour.

 In Ernest Hemingway's novel, For Whom the Bell Tolls, the American protagonist Robert Jordan meets with a German revolutionary, Hans, who is based on Beimler.

 A week after the fall of Barcelona in January 1939, the Nationalists desecrated the graves of Beimler and his adjutant Luis Schuster (aka Franz Vehlow), burned their corpses and leveled the graves.

 His son, Hans Beimler Jr. was arrested in Moscow in the NKVD Hitler Youth Conspiracy.
 He was later released, along with the son of Max Maddalena, another prominent Communist, and two others.
 His grandson Hans Beimler is a well-known American screenwriter.

 Legacy

 Hans Beimler was granted national hero status in the German Democratic Republic, with military divisions, ships, factories, schools and streets named in his honour.
+The Tarantul-class corvette Hans Beimler (575) was commissioned with the Volksmarine from 1986 to 1990, and following German reunification was preserved at Peenemunde as a museum ship.

 The Freie Deutsche Jugend (FDJ), the Communist Party's youth movement, dedicated their paramilitary exercise tournament to him.

 His legend grew and he was even spoken of as a left-wing intellectual.

-In 1956 the GDR instituted the Hans Beimler Medal which was awarded to citizens who had fought for the Spanish Republic in the civil war.
+In 1956 the GDR instituted the Hans Beimler Medal, awarded to citizens who had fought for the Spanish Republic in the civil war.